 Can treatments for one help the other?

+Here, there is good news.
 Non-drug treatments for high blood pressure tend to be the same treatments that lower anxiety.
-So the following list of high blood pressure treatments is pretty much the same list as what you can do to lower excessive anxiety.
+The following list of treatments may both lower blood pressure and reduce anxiety:

-- Sunshine, outdoor scenes and natural environments
+- Sunshine, outdoor scenes, and natural environments

-- Limits on alcohol
+- Managing alcohol consumption

-- Problem-solve.
-The single best stress-reducer is to find solutions to the dilemmas you are facing.
+- Problem-solve: The single best stress-reducer is to find solutions to the dilemmas you are facing.

 Medications can fix many problems.
 They save lives.

-If you can say goodbye to both high blood pressure and anxiety by availing yourself of one or several of the no-pills options in the list above, what's your reaction?
+At the same time, when alternative treatments—many of which come with few (if any) negative side effects—are options, it seems to me that these are worth a try.
+If you can say goodbye to both high blood pressure and anxiety by availing yourself of one (or several) of the no-pill options in the list above, how would that change your quality of life?

 You get only one life.
 Take care of yourself.